poteb/ConfigurationService/README.md

 ## Security
 None.
 So don't expose the APIs outside your network.

+There are two issues that will add api-key security. [#125](https://github.com/poteb/ConfigurationService/issues/125) and [#126](https://github.com/poteb/ConfigurationService/issues/126).

 ## Build
 There is no build pipeline set up for this repository.
 This is because it's not just a nuget package but multiple full-blown applications.